TOAST-DOCS/AppGuard/en/console-guide.md

 **Untrusted Environments**

-Integrity tokens are not issued in the following environments.
+App attestation tokens are not issued in the following environments.
 Use the checkboxes to enable or disable individual items.

 | Item | Android | iOS |
 | --- | ------- | --- |